slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On planning

 <!--
+> *'If your goal does not have a schedule, it is a dream.' -- Kevin Kelly*
-> *'If you don’t know where you’re going, any road will get you there.' -- Lewis Carroll* -->
+> *'If you don’t know where you’re going, any road will get you there.' -- Lewis Carroll*
+- (kk) Always demand a deadline.
+A deadline weeds out the extraneous and the ordinary.
+It prevents you from trying to make it perfect, so you have to make it different.
+Different is better.
+-->

 > *'All battles are won or lost before they are ever fought.' -- Sun Tzu*